• Reading time:7 mins read

-Snow White Story
+You are currently viewing Snow White Story

-However, in the castle walls resided another woman, the Queen, Snow White's stepmother.
-This Queen, known for her vanity and jealousy, possessed a magic mirror that spoke the truth.
-Every day, she would ask, "Mirror, mirror, on the wall, who is the fairest of them all?"
+However, in the castle walls resided another woman, the Queen, Snow White’s stepmother.
+This Queen, known for her vanity and jealousy, had a magic mirror that spoke the truth.
+Every day, she would ask, “Mirror, mirror, on the wall, who is the fairest of them all?”

 She ordered her faithful huntsman to take the princess deep into the forest and never return.
 The huntsman, who was kind-hearted and could not bear to harm the young princess, took her far into the woods but let her go, leaving her to find her way.